Botfuel/botfuel-dialog/GETTING_STARTED.md

 So far, our bot is very basic.
 But we can easily extend its functionality.
 Let’s add the travel functionality that works like this:

-- User says something like: `I want to travel` or `I want to travel to Paris`
+- User says something like: `I want to travel` or `I want to travel to Paris` (but it can be any city that the user can think of!)
 - Bot replies:
   - `Where do you want to go?` if the destination city is missing
   - `<DESTINATION> is a very nice place.` if the destination city is provided